sampumon/homebrew/README.md

 Possible reasons why yle-dl might not get included in Homebrew upstream include:

-1. It includes a modified version of [RTMPDump].
+1. DEPRECATED.
+It includes a modified version of [RTMPDump].
 Homebrew does not like dupes.
 If the modified plugin support finds its way to RTMPDump upstream, this is no more a problem.

 2. It's somewhat suspicious.
 Using yle-dl is technically forbidden in [Areena T&C][käyttöehdot].
 But that doesn't seem to be any problem in Homebrew domain, so I'm just reporting it here for completeness.